lwilkerson3/Wizards-CharacterCounter/README.md

 - The user will input a FULL NAME.

-- The program will then execute with said input.
+- The program will then execute with said input by entering a period.

-- The program will output a numarical value to represent the frequency of unique characters of the FULL NAME as inputted by the user.
+- The program will output a numarical value to represent the frequency a unique character of the FULL NAME as inputted by the user.

 (End of Instruction)